LxndrTerminal/FPL-Manager/README.md

    Dominic Szobozlai
 3. DEF
    Gabriel
-To add player use number e.g. 1 adds Erling Haaland
+To add player use player ID e.g. 1 adds Erling Haaland
 ```

 You can then enter the corresponding numbers to add players to your team.

 ## Future Features

-- Input validation for user selections.
+- Connect with actual Premier League API.
 - Option to remove players from the team.
-- Ability to view the current team and its total points.
+- A better view of the current team and its total points.
+- Points based on actual data.

 ## Contributing